How to Install UNRAR on Debian (13, 12, 11)

 For detailed step-by-step guidance on enabling these repositories, including manual editing methods and verification steps, refer to the guide on enabling Contrib and Non-Free repositories on Debian.

-After enabling the components, refresh your package list to fetch the non-free package metadata:
+After enabling the components, refresh package metadata so APT can see the unrar package in non-free:

 sudo apt update